Devansh0908/CommerceZen/README.md

+#CommerceZen
-# E-Commerce Website with AI Integration
+##E-Commerce Website with AI Integration

 This is a comprehensive e-commerce platform built with Next.js and React, featuring integrated AI capabilities for enhanced customer interaction and personalized shopping experiences.